Following up and the rule of 3

 The art of the follow up.
 Why it’s critical to follow up, why you don’t follow up and how you can create a simple and easy follow up process and avoid an over complicated funnel that drives you nuts in trying to set the whole thing up.
 Until next time, do less, be more and play bigger x

-Posted by Karen Skidmore on Wednesday, 14 February 2018
+Posted by Karen Skidmore – True Profit Business on Wednesday, February 14, 2018

 There are 3 main reasons why business owners don’t follow up.